Military of the Qing dynasty: Nineteenth century

-First, the Yongying system signaled the end of Manchu dominance in Qing military establishment.
+First, the Yongying system signaled the end of Manchu dominance in the Qing military establishment.
 Although the Banners and Green Standard armies lingered on as parasites depleting resources, henceforth the Yongying corps became the Qing government's de facto first-line troops.
 Secondly the Yongying corps were financed through provincial coffers and were led by regional commanders.
 This devolution of power weakened the central government's grip on the whole country, a weakness further aggravated by foreign powers vying to carve up autonomous colonial territories in different parts of the Qing Empire in the later half of the 19th century.
 Despite these serious negative effects, the measure was deemed necessary as tax revenue from provinces occupied and threatened by rebels had ceased to reach the cash-strapped central government.
-Finally, the nature of Yongying command structure fostered nepotism and cronyism amongst its commanders, whom, as they ascended the bureaucratic ranks laid the seeds to Qing's eventual demise and the outbreak of regional warlordism in China during the first half of the 20th century.
+Finally, the nature of Yongying command structure fostered nepotism and cronyism amongst its commanders, whom, as they ascended the bureaucratic ranks laid the seeds to the Qing Empire's eventual demise and the outbreak of regional warlordism in China during the first half of the 20th century.

 The Qing government's decision to turn the banner troops into a professional force whose every welfare and need was met by state coffers brought wealth, and with it corruption, to the rank and file of the Manchu banners and hastened its decline as a fighting force.
 Bannermen frequently went into debt as a result of drinking, gambling, and spending time at theaters and brothels, leading to a general ban on theater-going within the Eight Banners.

 A battle between Qing troops and Uyghur Khojas near Lake Eshilkul in 1759.

 At the same time, a similar decline was occurring in the Green Standard Army.
 In peacetime, soldiering became merely a source of supplementary income.
 Soldiers and commanders alike neglected training in pursuit of their own economic gains.
 Corruption was rampant as regional unit commanders submitted pay and supply requisitions based on exaggerated head counts to the quartermaster department and pocketed the difference.
 When Green Standard troops proved unable to fire their guns accurately while suppressing a rebellion of White Lotus followers under Wang Lun in 1774, the governor-general blamed the failure on enemy magic, prompting a furious reply from the Qianlong Emperor in which he described incompetence with firearms as a "common and pervasive disease" of the Green Standard Army, whose gunners were full of excuses.